This Is Our Firstborn Daughter Alara’s Story

 I bought you things.
 It felt like you were here all along—like you belonged here all along.
 We were so proud.
 We still are proud of you.
 My belly was full of love, and our life was brighter.

 I can still feel your kicks today.
-I replay every memory of my pregnancy from beginning to end.
 I was one of those moms who tracked every appointment with notes.
 I was already preparing to find you a pediatrician and schedule your doctor visits after birth.
 I had everything ready to a T for you and for our life together.

 I didn’t have too much caffeine.
 I ate healthy.
 I read all the books.
 I prepared myself.
 I did everything to get ready for motherhood—to take care of my newborn.
 I made sure my bath water wasn’t too hot.
 I was always cautious.
 I laid on my side.

 You used to kick your daddy when I laid on my side holding him with his back to my belly—like, no, this is my space, get away from mommy.
 So cute.
 Full of humor.
-My sassy little girl.
+Sassy little girl.

 By ten weeks, the sickness disappeared.